 But Alaska is loaded with awesome hunting opportunities for blacktail, especially on Kodiak and Prince of Wales Islands.
 You will probably want to hire a guide to help you find the deer.
 While there are plenty to be had, their services aren't cheap.
 Expect to pay $3,000-6,000 a person for guide services.
 Keep in mind that price doesn't include your licenses, flights and tips for your guide.

 When you pay for an Alaskan blacktail hunt, you're paying for a hunting experience.
-The hunt is thrilling enough, but you'll be hunting in an incredibly beautiful place that will help make memories to last a lifetime.
+The deer hunt is thrilling enough, but you'll be hunting in an incredibly beautiful place that will help make memories to last a lifetime.
 Another bonus is that you can often get more than one tag in Alaska, so you can really get your money's worth out of this hunt.
+You can often combine the hunt for blacktail with a little waterfowl hunting while you are there too.